 Spectacular sandblows demonstrate the ongoing geological processes for which Fraser Island was given World Heritage status.
-Photo: NPRSR
+Photo: Queensland Government

-Lake Wabby, the island's only barrage lake and a sacred men's area to the Butchulla people, is being swallowed by Hammerstone Sandblow at about one metre each year.
-Photo: NPRSR
+Lake Wabby, the island's only barrage lake and a sacred men's area to the Butchulla people, is being swallowed by Hammerstone Sandblow at about 1 metre each year.
+Photo: Queensland Government

 Fraser Island is the world's largest sand island and an area of remarkable natural beauty.
 It was listed as a World Heritage Area in 1992 to recognise the island's internationally significant natural features:

 - evolving dune, lake, soil and forest systems, the extent and age of which are outstanding examples of ongoing geological and biological processes

 - unique landscapes, which are examples of superlative natural occurrences.

 Growing on seemingly infertile sands are a great variety of plant communities ranging from coastal heath, mangrove forests and swamps to subtropical rainforest.